Reilly O'Brien: AFL career

+In 2025, O'Brien played every game and led his team to the minor premiership as a vice-captain, and played all 25 games for the Crows.
+However, O'Brien was stripped of his leadership role in 2026 as he fell out of favour, playing only one game in the first half of the season.
+Ruckman Lachlan McAndrew became Adelaide's first-choice ruckmen following a rule change involving the ruck contest at a center stoppage.

 Personal life

 Outside of football, O’Brien has completed a medical science degree at Flinders University.
 He has since undertaken post graduate study, both in business administration and public health through Torrens University.
 He has also completed postgraduate study in neuroscience through King’s College.
 O’Brien graduated from high school with an ATAR of 99.75.

 In 2024, O'Brien won the league-wide Jim Stynes Community Leadership Award for his advocacy and community work for mental health in South Australia.
 After achieving automatic eligibility by playing 100 games over 10 years, O'Brien was granted Life Membership with the Adelaide Football Club.

+In May 2026, O'Brien and wife Chloe announced that they are expected the birth of their first child.